Bitbucket to GitLab Migration in a Few Simple Steps

 Are you switching to a DevSecOps operation model?
 Remember to secure your code with the first professional GitHub, Bitbucket, GitLab, and Jira backup.

 GitLab, on the other hand, has always been relying on the aforementioned CI/CD aspect, and it does it well.
+It also excels in importing and matching pull requests from Bitbucket to GitLab.
 Building, testing and deploying code here can be automated very easily, which speeds up the work of our developers and ensures less risk of software bugs.
 Let me post one sentence from the GitLab documentation:

 How to migrate a repository